 - A staple in the Star Wars Old Republic series:

 - Of the (surviving) party members from the first Knights of the Old Republic: T3-M4 stayed with the ship, HK-47 is found in pieces, Canderous fools absolutely no one who played the first game even though he's under a helmet and has taken the name/title of Mandalore, Carth is an Admiral patrolling the Telos sector if you say Revan was light-sided.
 Bastila is hiding with Carth if you say Revan was light-side male, has vanished into the unknown in search of Revan if you say Revan was dark-sided (either gender), or conspicuously absent.
-The fates of Mission, Zaalbar, Jolee, and Juhani is "unknown" mostly because a Dark-sided Revan would have to kill them.
+The fates of Mission, Zaalbar, Jolee, and Juhani are "unknown", mostly because a Dark-sided Revan would have to kill them.

 - The end of Vandal Hearts combines this with a "Where Are They Now?"
 Epilogue.
 After you defeat the Big Bad, each character moves on to something new, whether it's more adventuring the land, rebuilding the nation or collecting stamps.